Haris-199/stela-chat/README.md

 # Stela Chat 💬

 A modern, full-featured messaging app built as part of [The Odin Project](https://www.theodinproject.com/) web development curriculum.
-Stela Chat is designed with a focus on real-time communication, beautiful UI, and robust security, following JAMstack principles for a fast and scalable experience.
+Stela Chat is designed with a focus on real-time communication, beautiful UI, and robust security, following the [JAMstack](https://jamstack.org/) architecture.

 ## ✨ Features
 - Real-time chat with multiple users and channels